-This position will fulfill the responsibilities of the General Manager as specified in the CCF Governance Policy Appendix 12
+This position will fulfill the responsibilities of the General Manager as specified in the governance Policy Appendix 12

 - 1. Receive and sign all invoicing, billings, cheques received and payables, other than those made out to the General Manager.
-Invoicing, billings, cheques received and payables made out to the General Manager must be signed by an Executive Board member. - 2.
+Invoicing, billings, cheques received, and payables made out to the General Manager must be signed by a director. - 2.
 Code the same and forward to the Executive Assistant with signatures approving payment. - 3.
-File the original items in #1 in the GM's CCF office. - 4.
+File the original items in Chinooks office. - 4.
 Assist in the preparation of the Accounts Payable and Accounts Receivable, monitor the same, and recommend any revisions necessary. - 5.
-Prepare, monitor and submit monthly and quarterly financial reports to the CCF Board. - 6.
-Prepare, monitor and revise the Silvicultural Accrual. - 7.
+Prepare, monitor and submit biannually financial reports to the Board of directors. - 6.
+Prepare, monitor and revise the Silvicultural Accrual which will based on-\$800/Hectare. - 7.
 Manage all Contracts.

-SECTION 6 - Financial Controls-Internal Control
+SECTION 6 - Financial Controls- Internal Control

-The CCF will implement a well-designed system of internal controls.
+The Board of Directors will implement a well-designed system of internal controls.

-- 1. The Board of Directors will ensure that appropriate safeguards are implemented to prevent fraud or theft of CCF's funds. - 2.
+- 1. The Board of Directors will ensure that appropriate safeguards are implemented to prevent fraud or theft of Chinook Comfor LP funds. - 2.
 Assets will be physically protected.
 Cheques will be kept in a secure location and will be deposited in the bank by the Executive Assistant as soon after receipt as possible. - 3.
-Insurance coverage shall be reviewed annually to ensure CCF needs are met. - 4.
-Accurate and complete documentation of all meetings of the Board are to be maintained in the form of minutes in the Limited Partnership office by the GM, excluding all "In Camera" meeting minutes which will be held in a secure place by the Secretary of the CCF Board.
+Insurance coverage shall be reviewed annually to ensure-Chinook Comfor Limited needs are met.

+4. Accurate and complete documentation of all meetings of the Board are to be maintained in the form of minutes in the office by the GM, excluding all "In Camera" meeting minutes which will be held in a secure place by the President of the-Board.